 Transition to the National Disability Insurance Scheme (NDIS)

-The way that people access support for disability is changing.
+The way that some people will access support for disability is changing.

 What is the National Disability Insurance Scheme (NDIS)?

-The National Disability Insurance Scheme (NDIS) is the new way of providing support for Australians with disability, their families and carers.
+The National Disability Insurance Scheme (NDIS) is the new way of providing support for eligible Australians with disability under the age of 65, their families and carers.
 It is funded by a single agency, the National Disability Insurance Agency.

 It is different from the current system in that services will be entirely funded on an individual basis.
 As an insurance scheme, this funding will be paid in arrears, after a service has been provided.

 Assistance from the NDIS is not means tested and has no impact on income support such as the Disability Support Pension and Carers Allowance.

 Baw Baw Shire Council has a very small number of current clients that will be eligible for the new NDIS system.
 In fact, we anticipate that only about 7% of current Baw Baw clients receiving aged and disability support will be immediately affected by the change.